Universal algorithm for transforming Hamiltonian eigenvalues

 \subsection{Fourier Series Simulation}

-We now move to describe the second subroutine that comprises our uncompiled UHET algorithm, namely \emph{Fourier series simulation}.
-This algorithm serves to transform eigenvalues of an unknown Hamiltonian using the theory of Fourier series at its core.
+We now move to describe the second subroutine that comprises our uncompiled UHET algorithm, namely \textbf{Fourier series simulation}.
+This algorithm transforms eigenvalues of an unknown Hamiltonian, using the theory of Fourier series at its core.
 A Fourier expansion of a function $f:[-1,1]\to \mathbb{R}$ is given by $\sum_{k=-\infty}^{\infty}c_ke^{i\pi kx}$ for $c_k:=(1/2)\int_{-1}^1{\rm d}xf(x)e^{-i\pi k x}$, which converges to $f(x)$ for a wide range of functions (see, e.g., \cite{walker2003fourier}).
-The procedure of Fourier series simulation is described in Subroutine \ref{subr::fouri}, with a circuit representation presented in Fig. \ref{fig::fouri_subr}.
+Note that Fourier series approximations have been applied in various contexts of quantum information processing, e.g., Ref.~\cite{childs2017quantum} for solving systems of linear equations; however, most such applications are concerned with approximating a state $\ket{x}$, whereas we use the series to represent a Hamiltonian $H$.
+The procedure of Fourier series simulation of Hamiltonian dynamics is described in Subroutine \ref{subr::fouri}, with a circuit representation in Fig. \ref{fig::fouri_subr}.